UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 number of threads and create a context for each one.
 However, threads must not reference the context of another thread nor reference any of the objects created within another thread's context.
 This is a fundamental design of LLVM and reduces the complexity of attempting to manage collections of objects and interning them in a thread safe manner.
-Applicatins instead just create a context per thread if needed.
+Applications instead just create a context per thread if needed.

 To generate code for a particular target the application initializes the module to include the